Frances Rings: Career

-In 1992, Rings graduated from NAISDA. she performed in her graduation performance where Stephen Page, the artistic director of the Bangarra Dance Theatre at the time, saw her, and invited her to join Bangarra.
+In 1992, Rings graduated from NAISDA. she performed in her graduation performance where Stephen Page, artistic director of the Bangarra Dance Theatre, saw her, and invited her to join Bangarra.
 In 1993, Rings joined Bangarra to develop her skills as a choreographer.
-She also performed in Page's production of Praying Mantis Dreaming, Ninni and Ochres.
+She also performed in Page's production of Praying Mantis Dreaming, Ninni, and Ochres.
 She became the first choreographic Artist in Residence for Bangarra.
 In 1995, Rings went to New York on an Australia Council grant, to study at the Alvin Ailey American Dance Theater for three months.

 In 2002, Rings made her mainstage choreographic debut with the choreographic production, Rations.
-She went on to create 6 more works for Bangarra, including Bush (2003), Unaipon (2004), X300 (2007), Artefact (2010), Terrain (2012), Sheoak (2015).
+She went on to create six more works for Bangarra, including Bush (2003), Unaipon (2004), X300 (2007), Artefact (2010), Terrain (2012), and Sheoak (2015).

-Within Australia, Rings has choreographed works for leading dance companies like the West Australian Ballet, Tasdance and performed for Legs on the Wall theatre company in Sydney.
+Within Australia, Rings has choreographed works for leading dance companies, including the West Australian Ballet, Tasdance and performed for Legs on the Wall theatre company in Sydney.
 She has also danced in works by leading Australian choreographers like Meryl Tankard and Leigh Warren.
 Internationally, she has worked with companies like Kahawi Dance Theatre in Six Nations, Turtle Islands (Canada), as well as Atamira Dance Company in Auckland, New Zealand, where she was a guest collaborator and performer for their production of MITIMITI.
 In 2018, she choreographed a new piece for Atamira called Kotahi.

-In 2016, Rings returned to NAISDA as the Head of Creative Studies until 2019.
-Within this period, she directed five end of year productions including, Your Skin, My Skin (2014), Kamu (2015), From Sand to Stage (2016), Restoration (2017) and Story Place (2018).
-After leaving NAISDA, she returned to Bangarra as the Associate Artistic Director in 2019.
+In 2016, Rings returned to NAISDA as head of creative studies until 2019.
+Within this period, she directed five end-of-year productions, including Your Skin, My Skin (2014), Kamu (2015), From Sand to Stage (2016), Restoration (2017), and Story Place (2018).
+After leaving NAISDA, she returned to Bangarra as the associate artistic director in 2019.

 On 2 December 2021 it was announced that Rings would take over the role of artistic director from Stephen Page in Bangarra in 2023.

 Influences

-Rings’ earliest memory of dance is watching Young Talent Time (1971-1988), an Australian variety show on television which inspired her to become a dancer.
-Some of her earlier dance heroes were Alvin Ailey, whom she admired due to his American Dance Theatre which was one of the first professional dance companies that welcomed dancers of all races and backgrounds.
-Before Alvin Ailey, she was inspired by Michael Jackson.

-During high school, Rings’ dance class was taken on a trip to Sydney to watch a live performance of Cats the musical at the Theatre Royal.
+Rings' earliest memory of dance is watching Young Talent Time (1971-1988), an Australian variety show on television which inspired her to become a dancer.
+During high school, Rings' dance class was taken on a trip to Sydney to watch a live performance of Cats the musical at the Theatre Royal.
 Rings remembers being fascinated by the way dancers were able to move their bodies and stated she did not know dancers could use their bodies to create such movements.

-The performance inspired her further to pursue dance as a career.
+Her first dance hero was Michael Jackson, before discovering NAISDA and then Alvin Ailey, whose work greatly influenced her dancing and choreography after her time spent in his studios.